 Family Legal Specialization

-You are eligible to apply to be certified as a Family Law Specialist if you have been admitted to the practice of law continuously for at least 7 years, and during 5 of those years you have engaged in the practice of Family Law within the State of Arizona, 2 of which are immediately preceding your application.
+You are eligible to apply to become Board certified as a Family Law legal specialist if you have been admitted to the practice of law continuously for at least 7 years, and during 5 of those years you have engaged in the practice of Family Law within the State of Arizona, 2 of which are immediately preceding your application.
 During each of such five years, you must have engaged in legal services in the field of Family Law equivalent to at least 70% of a full-time practice.
 Combine these qualifications with your high ethical standards, excellent peer reviews, specialized legal education, and tested knowledge to achieve the honorable distinction of Certified Specialist.

 Your experience will be measured by your substantial involvement in the field of Family Law matters, including issues from at least seven of these categories: